Codecademy/docs/content/kotlin/concepts/math-methods/terms/acosh/acosh.md

 The function accepts one mandatory parameter `x`, which should be a numeric value greater than or equal to `1`.
 The argument can be of `Double` and `Float` datatype.

-> **Note**: It returns the hyperbolic arccosine of the argument, which represents a real number.
+It returns the hyperbolic arccosine of the argument, which represents a real number.

 ## Example